eembc/audiomark/README.md

 #endif
 ```

-Override compiler defines and associated C routines prototypes will be listed below.
+All override compiler defines and associated C routines prototypes will be listed below.
 These are divided into 3 categories, associated to:

 * Echo canceller core (lib/speexdsp/libspeexdsp/mdf.c),
 * Noise suppressor core (lib/speexdsp/libspeexdsp/preprocess.c)